apache/incubator-hugegraph-doc/content/en/docs/guides/faq.md

 - When using the vertex Id to query the vertex through the `RESTful API`, it returns empty, but the vertex does exist

   Check the type of the vertex ID.
-If it is a string type, double quotes need to be added to the id part of the API url, and the number type does not need to be added.
+If it is a string type, the "id" part of the API URL needs to be enclosed in double quotes, while for numeric types, it is not necessary to enclose the ID in quotes.

 - Vertex Id has been double quoted as required, but querying the vertex via the   RESTful API  still returns empty